gamer32024-rgb/OPLINK_PC_NO_ZEGO_SLOT1_15_TEST/README.md

 ```

 Acceptance mode is strict.
 If Surfshark or another VPN owns the overall default route, startup stops before capture begins. `-AllowVpnDefaultRoute` exists only for development and must not be used for the Ethernet acceptance test.

+For a stream-only test while GUI_TEST_PC owns Pico `COM5`, use `-DisableInput`.
+This prevents the streaming host from opening Pico and the iOS app keeps its touch overlay disabled.
+Release `COM5` and restart without `-DisableInput` before measuring input latency.

 If MediaMTX is not installed in the ignored tools directory: